-- The last used filters for Code Coverage analysis views - The seen status of discover business terms tutorial on the discover business terms page
+• The last used filters for Code Coverage analysis views

 Managing notifications

 Notifications are messages that inform users about the data collection status or metrics violation.

 For the notifications about data collection status, ADI displays the following log messages of data collection activities for all the data providers within your ADI.